 Add the data you have gathered for both springs to your graph on the following page.
 You should plot the length of the spring in centimetres on the vertical y-axis and the total mass added to the hanger in grams on the horizontal axis.
+Plot your first column points as crosses and your second column of points as dots (small solid circles).
+You might also differentiate these with different colour pens if you are able.

-Start the y-axis at -10 cm and have the x-axis run from -40 to 100 g.
-Choose a scale that is simple to read and expands the data so it is spread across the page.
-Label and give units your axes and include other features of the graph that you consider important.
+Suggested is for you to start the y-axis at -10 cm and have the x-axis run from -40 g to 100 g.
+Choose a scale that is simple to read and that spreads the data across the page.
+Label your axes and give them units, something you should always do even if not asked.
+Include other features of the graph that you consider important.